lcsavb/autocusto/README.md

 ## The Project

 AutoCusto, a Portuguese pun combining "Alto" (High) and "Auto" (Automatic), was conceived to address these issues.
 It aims to minimize mistakes, rework, and patient inconvenience.
 A doctor's primary focus should be patient care, not navigating through unnecessary bureaucracy.
 I have personally utilized this software for the past three years with over 400 unique patients.
-At the moment, the algorithm if fine-grained to Neurologic Disorders.
+At the moment, the algorithm is fine-grained to Neurologic Disorders.

 [^1] https://www.gov.br/saude/pt-br/assuntos/noticias/2021/setembro/maior-sistema-publico-de-saude-do-mundo-sus-completa-31-anos